eth-cscs/PythonHPC/README.md

-# This repository contains the material used for the `High-Performance Computing with Python` course, organized at CSCS on 11-13 November 2019.
+# This repository contains the material used for the `High-Performance Computing with Python` course, organized at CSCS on 6-8 July 2020.

 ## The course covers the following topics:
 - Interactive parallel programming with IPython
 - Profiling and optimization
-- High-performance NumPy
+- Vectorization with NumPy and the SciPy stack
 - Just-in-time compilation with Numba
 - Distributed-memory parallel programming with Python and MPI
-- Bindings to other programming languages and HPC libraries
+- Bindings to other programming languages
 - Interfaces to GPUs

 ## Course Instructors: